siderolabs/talos/website/content/docs/v0.13/Cloud Platforms/nocloud.md

 ...
 ```

-Where serial is base64 encode string ```ds=nocloud-net;s=http://10.10.0.1/configs/```.
-You can use Proxmox GUI to configure it.
+Where serial is a base64-encoded string of `ds=nocloud-net;s=http://10.10.0.1/configs/`.
+You can use also use the Proxmox GUI to configure this information.

 ### CDROM/USB

-Talos will get machineconfig from local storage without running a network services (DHCP/HTTP).
+Talos can also get machine config from local storage without running a network services (DHCP/HTTP).

 You can provide configs to the server via files on a vfat or iso9660 filesystem.
 The filesystem volume label must be ```cidata``` or ```CIDATA```.

 #### QEMU

-Create and prepare Talos machineconfig:
+Create and prepare Talos machine config:

 ```bash
 export CONTROL_PLANE_IP=192.168.1.10